The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) One participant embodies an immovable force while another an unstoppable object.

 (Ha) The immovable force stands in statue as the unstoppable object slow walks toward the immovable force.
-Eventually, the two collide.
-No physical contact is made.

 39. Star Holder